Status of EU Nationals and their family members

 Depending on the reason for the decision, it may be easier to submit a new application if the reasons for refusal was on the basis that you did not provide information that you could have done.
 However, if you are refused because you have been residing in the UK for at least five years, but had problems trying to obtain the information proving five years residence, you should appeal against the decision.

-Our solicitors at the Immigration Advice Service at the Royal College Of Nursing can assist you with preparation and representation at the appeal.
+Our solicitors at the Immigration Advice Service can assist you with preparation and representation at the appeal.

 Yes.
-After the 31st December 2020, those cards will no longer be valid.
+After 31 December 2020, those cards will no longer be valid.
 You must apply for EU settled, or pre-settled status.

-EU nationals who lived in the UK before 2006 when the EU Regulations came into force would have been granted Indefinite Leave to Remain.
+EU nationals who lived in the UK before 2006 when the EU Regulations came into force would have been granted ILR.
 This would be either in the form of a letter or stamped in their passport.
-Your residence is still valid, and you will be lawfully resident in the UK after 30th June 2021.
+Your residence is still valid, and you will be lawfully resident in the UK after 30 June 2021.

 If your ILR proof is in the form of a letter or passport stamp or you have lost this documentation, you have one of two options.